Manchester Piccadilly is the busiest train station in Manchester and North West England.

-Services from this station include trains to London Euston, Buxton, Hadfield, Hull, Alderley Edge, Liverpool Lime Street, Chester, Stoke-on-Trent, and Hazel Grove.
+Services from this station include trains to Hadfield, Hull, London Euston, Alderley Edge, Chester, Liverpool Lime Street, Rose Hill Marple, Norwich, Stoke-on-Trent, and Windermere.

 There are two entrances to the station.
 The main entrance is accessed from London Road.
 The approach road here is controlled by barriers and the only authorised vehicles such as buses can pass.
 Most pedestrians use this entrance.

 The other entrance is at the southern end of the station on Fairfield Street.
 The short-stay car park and taxi rank are here.